2025–26 Southern Illinois Salukis men's basketball team

-The 2025–26 Southern Illinois Salukis men's basketball team represents Southern Illinois University Carbondale during the 2025–26 NCAA Division I men's basketball season.
-The Salukis are led by second-year head coach Scott Nagy, and play their home games at the Banterra Center in Carbondale, Illinois as members of the Missouri Valley Conference (MVC).
+The 2025–26 Southern Illinois Salukis men's basketball team represented Southern Illinois University Carbondale during the 2025–26 NCAA Division I men's basketball season.
+The Salukis were led by second-year head coach Scott Nagy, and played their home games at the Banterra Center in Carbondale, Illinois as members of the Missouri Valley Conference (MVC).

 Previous season

 The Salukis finished the 2024–25 season 14–19, 8–12 in MVC play to finish in a three-way tie for eighth place.
 As the No. 8 seed in the MVC tournament, they beat Indiana State before losing to Drake in the quarterfinals.